Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-A survey of Deaf Cultural themes as expressed in short stories, poetry, drama, and humor, as well as in the visual arts will be addressed.
+A survey of Deaf Cultural themes as expressed in short stories, poetry, drama, humor, and the visual arts will be addressed.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS